Word@Work, Let God's Word energise your working day!

 Matthew 18:21-22

-Peter's question probably came in response to Jesus' teaching about restoring repentant sinners to fellowship with God and others (Matthew 18:15-19).
-Jesus had advocated honest but loving confrontation of sinful behaviour, encouraging repentance and leading to reconciliation.
-Peter got the message but asked what should be done with persistent offenders.
+Peter's question probably came in response to Jesus' teaching about restoring repentant sinners to fellowship with God and others (Matthew 18:15-20).
+Jesus had advocated honest but loving and gracious confrontation of sinful behaviour, encouraging repentance which would lead to reconciliation.
+Peter understood what Jesus was saying, but then he asked how persistent offenders should be treated.

 Forgiving Is A Gospel Priority